What does SDN mean

 The OpenFlow protocol and interface allow OpenFlow switches to be accessed as essential forwarding elements.
 A flow-based SDN architecture like OpenFlow simplifies switching hardware.
 Still, it may require additional forwarding tables, buffer space, and statistical counters that are difficult to implement in traditional switches with integrated circuits tailored to specific applications.

-There are two types of switches in an OpenFlow network: hybrids (which enable OpenFlow) and pures (which only support OpenFlow).
+There are two types of switches in an OpenFlow network: hybrids (which enable OpenFlow) and pores (which only support OpenFlow).
 OpenFlow is supported by hybrid switches and traditional protocols (L2/L3).
 OpenFlow switches rely entirely on a controller for forwarding decisions and do not have legacy features or onboard control.

 Hybrid switches are the majority of the switches currently available on the market.
 This link must remain active and secure because OpenFlow switches are controlled over an open interface (through a TCP-based TLS session).
 OpenFlow is a messaging protocol that defines communication between OpenFlow switches and controllers, which can be viewed as an implementation of SDN-based controller-switch interactions.